-With the Welsh Open set to conclude tomorrow, we are just three tournaments away from knowing not only who the top 16 players guaranteed to appear at the Crucible Theatre for the 2014 World Championship will be, but also how those seeded players will be placed in the draw.
+Following John Higgins’ victory at the Welsh Open this evening, we are just four tournaments away from knowing not only who the top 16 players guaranteed to appear at the Crucible Theatre for the 2015 World Championship will be, but also how those players will be seeded in the draw.

 Click below for a look at how the draw would look if it were to be made now and what can still change between now and April…